310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% bubble Tetora vside %}
 —An intruder?[^3]

-Is it another one of those random local punks causing a ruckus around the area again?
-Like that descendant of Oni or something—[^4]
+Is it another one of those incomprehensible local punks causing a ruckus around the area again?
+Like from that descendant of Oni or something—[^4]

 No?
 They’ve been relatively quiet since their boss left for the US?
 But there’s been talk that there’s still some guys left over around here?